-Consolidated Financial Statements for the Years Ended December 31, 2023 and 2022 and Independent Auditors' Report
+Consolidated Financial Statements for the Years Ended December 31, 2024 and 2023 and Independent Auditors' Report DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES

-DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES
+The entities required to be included in the combined financial statements of Taiwan Cooperative Bank,

-The entities required to be included in the combined financial statements of Taiwan Cooperative Bank, Ltd. as of and for the year ended December 31, 2023 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standard 10, "Consolidated Financial Statements."
-In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements do not prepare a separate set of combined financial statements.
+Ltd. as of and for the year ended December 31, 2024 under the Criteria Governing the Preparation of with International Financial Reporting Standard 10, "Consolidated Financial Statements."
+In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
+Consequently, Taiwan Cooperative Bank, Ltd. and Subsidiaries do not prepare a separate set of combined financial statements.